kohheepeace/alpinejs-window-confirm/README.md

 Alpine `@click` does not need to declare `async`, just using `await` is enough.

-You will see now, `window.customConfirm` returns boolean `true` in console.
+You will see now, `window.customConfirm` returns boolean `true` value in console.

 ## Step 6 Assign `resolve(true)` to `onOk` and `onCancel`